nigeltao/nigeltao.github.io/blog/2024/xz-lzma-part-3-literal-only-lzma.md

 etc.
 ```

-The first column is all zeroes (it's all Literal ops).
+The first column is all zeroes (it's all LITERAL ops).
 The second column is
 also all zeros (it's ASCII).
 The right 8 columns match the hex dump of the
 original (and decompressed) text: